Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

   --bf16
 ```

 Both scripts log to Weights & Biases and write metrics under `outputs/gkd_*`.
-Replace `num-train-epochs` with `max_steps` if you prefer fixed-step schedules.

 ---

 ## Closing Thoughts

-On-policy distillation gives us dense, per-token guidance without the infrastructure overhead of RLVR.
-By demonstrating both gears on real SDK traces, we can offer continual learning as a repeatable service: fast cadences for day-to-day improvements, high-quality cadences for SLA workflows, and RLVR/self-play when the problem truly demands exploration.
-Final metrics coming as soon as the jobs finish.***
+On-policy distillation provides a powerful and compute-efficient path for converting runtime experience into model improvements.
+By framing it as a two-gear system, we move from ad-hoc training runs to a repeatable engineering discipline.
+A fast gear for validation and a high-quality gear for reliability lets teams manage a continual learning cadence that is both responsive and robust.

+This approach makes dense, per-token guidance the default, reserving the higher overhead of RLVR for problems where it's truly necessary.
+As we await the final metrics from the high-quality sweep, we hope this research log provides a useful template for other teams exploring how to structure their own learning loops.